Matatika/matatika-docs/content/getting-started/converting-meltano-reports.md

 ## Converting Meltano Reports Locally

-1. First open the terminal and naviagate to the directory above the Meltano project you have chosen to convert reports for.
+1. First open the terminal and navigate to the directory above the Meltano project you have chosen to convert reports for.

 2. `git clone` the `matatika-meltano-report-converter` repository, found at: [https://github.com/Matatika/matatika-meltano-report-converter](https://github.com/Matatika/matatika-meltano-report-converter){:target="_blank"}.